 AOPA said the decision provides local tenants and operators a “morsel of good news.”
 The industry had faced a series of setbacks both on the administrative front through the FAA and in the courts in the myriad challenges filed in an effort to preserve the airport long-term.
 Most recently, the FAA determined that the city could use airport revenues to pulverize extended runway areas.

-The 2017 agreement permitted the airport to shorten the runway and ultimately close it in 2028.
+The 2017 agreement permitted the airport to shorten the runway and ultimately close the airport in 2028.
 The Part 16 findings do not change that agreement.
 However, a separate lawsuit is pending before the federal district court challenging that agreement.